andrew-h-lee/bandrockr/README.md

 h2.
 Credits

-Please give Credit to "Pete Argent":https://github.com/pedrogrande of the "Coder Factory":https://thecoderfactory.com/ of creating this app Tutorial.
+Please give Credit to "[Pete Argent](https://github.com/pedrogrande) of the [Coder Factory](https://thecoderfactory.com/) of creating this app Tutorial.